WBTMagnum/dpaste-docs/docs/api.md

 ### Status Codes
 - [**200 OK**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) – No Error.
 - [**400 Bad Request**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) – One of the above form options was invalid, the response will contain a meaningful error message.

+!!! info "Info"

+        If you have a standalone installation and your API returns `https://dpaste-base-url.example.org` as the domain, you need to adjust the setting `get_base_url` property.
+See Settings.

 ## Third party API integration
 **subdpaste**